Anjana17327/SLEEP-HEALTH-AND-LIFESTYLE-ANALYSIS/README.md

 ⌛ How is Fitness tied to Sleep Health

 Fitness plays a significant role in sleep health, as regular physical activity has been shown to positively influence both the quality and duration of sleep.
-Regular exercise has been associated with shorter sleep onset latency, meaning it may help individuals fall asleep more quickly after going to bed (including those with sleeping disorders.
+Regular exercise has been associated with shorter sleep onset latency, meaning it may help individuals fall asleep more quickly after going to bed (including those with sleeping disorders).
 Beyond its direct effects on sleep, regular exercise is associated with numerous health benefits, including reduced risk of stress, obesity, cardiovascular disease, and depression, all of which can impact sleep health.

 ### 3.Data Description: